So how do we get there?

 -

-A locally led technical working group made up of clinicians, Ministry of Health representatives, stakeholders and people living with RHD to develop an RHD Control Program
+A locally led technical working group/technical advisory committee (made up of clinicians, Ministry of Health representatives, stakeholders and people living with RHD) to develop an RHD Control Program

 -